Innovators Seek Innovators

 Career Opportunities

 Fish & Richardson, the premier global intellectual property law firm, is trusted by the world’s most innovative and influential companies.
 Fish was established in 1878, and now has more than 400 attorneys and technology specialists in the U.S., Europe, and China.
 Our success is rooted in our creative and inclusive culture, which values the diversity of people, experiences, and perspectives.
-Join Fish’s Minneapolis team in our fast-paced Accounting Department as a Staff Accountant – Cash Applications.
+Join Fish’s Minneapolis team in our fast-paced Human Resources Department as a Senior Human Resources Generalist.

 How Will You Make a Difference?